Thanks to Our Generous Partners

 BTAP Program: To be eligible, applicants must have earned a minimum of two braille certifications while participating in one of 38 prison braille programs nationwide.
 Those accepted into the program serve an apprenticeship at APH in Louisville, which provides them with training in independent braille production, small business management, and soft skills needed to work in a professional business environment.
 Upon completion of the apprenticeship, APH may hire participants or contract with them to produce braille, or they may choose to establish independent braille transcription businesses with resources provided by BTAP.

-A record number of students (40) registered for the 2016 Kentucky Regional Braille Challenge, a unique competition designed to test braille literacy skills.
+This year 34 students were Wild About Braille for the 2018 Kentucky Regional Braille Challenge, a unique competition designed to test braille literacy skills.
 Top-placing students across the U.S. will be chosen to participate in the national competition, taking place at the Braille Institute in Los Angeles this June.
-This is the sixth year that APH and the Kentucky School for the Blind (KSB) have collaborated to host this exciting event, in which over 100 APH, KSB, and community volunteers work together to create a memorable day that students talk about all year long!
-Thanks to everyone who played a role, and especially to our generous local donors, including Brianna Miles of Presentation Academy, Greene Law Firm, Yum!
-Brands, The Fred B. and Opal S. Woosley Foundation, and the William E. Barth Foundation.
+This is the seventh year that APH and the Kentucky School for the Blind (KSB) have collaborated to host this exciting event, in which over 100 APH, KSB, and community volunteers work together to create a memorable day that students talk about all year long!
+Thanks to everyone who played a role, and especially to our generous donors including Reader’s Digest Partners for Sight Foundation, Emma L. Snyder Charitable Foundation, and the Lester E. Yeager Charitable Trust.

 Many Generous Donors Support the Braille Tales Book Program